On the hierarchical Bayesian modelling of frequency response functions: Dataset summary

-To simplify the analysis, a narrow frequency band was selected between 24 and 61 Hz, with the fourth and fifth bending modes of the blades dominating the response in this band.
+To demonstrate the proposed technique and reduce the number of model hyperparameters (thus minimising model complexity and reducing computation time), a narrow frequency band was selected around two lightly-damped, well-separated modes.
+Specifically, the chosen bandwidth was between 24 and 61 Hz, with the fourth and fifth bending modes of the blades dominating the response in this band.
 Although other modes appear to have a small influence in this band, a 2DOF assumption was imposed.
 (This assumption results in smoothing of the FRF over the band, and might result in some loss of interpretability, but is acceptable for these preliminary analyses).
 The real part was modelled as a probabilistic FRF, using the FRF estimate from Eq.\ (\ref{eq:modalFRFreal}) as the mean of the likelihood function, as described in Case 1, presented in Section 6 of this paper.
 The real parts of the averaged FRFs for each blade, at the second accelerometer from the blade root (corresponding to the drive-point location), are shown in Figures \ref{fig:FRFs_allblades_real} and \ref{fig:FRFs_allblades_real_2DOF}.
 Figure \ref{fig:FRFs_allblades_real} shows the full measured bandwidth, and Figure \ref{fig:FRFs_allblades_real_2DOF} shows the FRF in the bandwidth of interest, between 24 and 61 Hz.